C-likethis123/profile-card-component-main/README-template.md

   - CSS resets
   - Base CSS that catered to mobile screen sizes
   - Media queries for different screen sizes

+Facing problems with: backgrounds,

+Centering items:

+- `margin: 0 auto` tells the browser to determine the left and right margins by itself, which it does by setting them equally.

 ### Continued development